raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 --- task ---

 Open Thonny from your application launcher.
-It should look something like this
+It should look something like this.

 ![Thonny application](images/thonny-editor.png)